roberodin/ha-samsungtv-custom/info.md

 * Ability to send keys using a native Home Assistant service
 * Ability to customize source list at media player dropdown list
+* Ability to change communication protocol from SamsungCtl (HA default) to WS (for 2016+ TVs model)

 ![N|Solid](https://i.imgur.com/8mCGZoO.png)
 ![N|Solid](https://i.imgur.com/t3e4bJB.png)

+# Installation (There are two methods, with HACS or manual)

+### 1. Easy Mode

+We support [HACS](https://hacs.netlify.com/).
+Go to "STORE", search "SamsungTV Custom" and install.

+### 2. Manual

+Install it as you would do with any homeassistant custom component:

+1. Download `custom_components` folder.
+2. Copy the `samsungtv_custom` direcotry within the `custom_components` directory of your homeassistant installation.
+The `custom_components` directory resides within your homeassistant configuration directory.
+**Note**: if the custom_components directory does not exist, you need to create it.
+After a correct installation, your configuration directory should look like the following.
+    ```
+    └── ...
+    └── configuration.yaml
+    └── custom_components
+        └── samsungtv_custom
+            └── samsungtvws
+            └── __init__.py
+            └── media_player.py
+            └── manifest.json
+    ```

 # Configuration